 Lookout Point– Located on the North Rim, this is one of my favorite locations for photographing the Lower Falls.
 Not only is it easily accessible, but the compositions with the surrounding landscape are great.

 Canyon Overlook– Located by the Uncle Tom’s parking lot in the South Rim, this overlook offers a view of the Upper Falls with the road in the background providing a unique setting for the falls.
-Yes, a road will be in the distant background but it works.
+Yes, a road will be in the distant background but it works and adds perspective.

 There are other good overlooks although some involve steep paths and/or stairs.
 Overall, plan on spending several hours in the Canyon area if you wish to visit both the Upper and Lower Falls from its many overlooks.